slerman12/Help-me/7-Ongoing.md

 Suppose I didn’t do anything they suggested or requested of me.
 (Extraordinarily false, but assume true).

-> [!NOTE]
-> In this set of 4 assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.
-Assumption 4 is the policy of accountability that the PhD student handbook specifies.

-#

-Finally:

 ### (4) PhD student handbook.

 “When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support.” - PhD student handbook, page 15.
 Mathematically:

 $\vert x \vert > 0$.

+&#9432; In this set of 4 assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.
+Assumption 4 is the policy of accountability that the PhD student handbook specifies.

 ## Disproofs

+### (1) Propositions 1, 2, and 3.

+Truth, sufficient cause, student's negligence.

+**Disproof.**

-&#9432; Propositions 1, 2, and 3 were disproved in [first disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md).
+Propositions 1, 2, and 3 were disproved in [first disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md).

 ### (2) Proposition 4.